Managing caregiver overtime burdens with your private caregiver

 Thank you for your service,

-Here is the contact information for our current Florida Congressional Delegation for anyone wishing to voice their concern:
+Here is the contact information for our current Florida Congressional Delegation for anyone wishing to voice their concern about the challenges of managing caregiver overtime:

 |“Communications Director George M. Cecala” <[email protected]>,|